dive-into-machine-learning/dive-into-machine-learning/README.md

 ### Welcome to the Danger Zone

 So you are dabbling with Machine Learning.
 You've got Hacking Skills.
 Maybe you've got some "knowledge" in Domingos' sense (some "Substantive Expertise" or "Domain Knowledge").
-This diagram is modified slightly from Drew Conway's "Data Science Venn Diagram."
-It isn't a _perfect_ fit for us, but it may get the point across:
+This diagram is modified slightly from [Drew Conway's "Data Science Venn Diagram."](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) It isn't a _perfect_ fit for our purposes here, but it might get the point across:

 [![Drew Conway's Data Science Venn Diagram, modified slightly](https://user-images.githubusercontent.com/2420688/29441268-f429d88c-837e-11e7-83ff-30874d832c89.png)](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram)